sudnya/sudnya.github.io/_posts/2022-01-24-tensorflowasr-peoples-speech.markdown

 # 4. Update the config file
-An example configuration file can be found [here] (https://github.com/sudnya/peoples-speech-tf-conformer/blob/master/peoples-speech-dataset-config.yml)<br />
+An example configuration file can be found [here](https://github.com/sudnya/peoples-speech-tf-conformer/blob/master/peoples-speech-dataset-config.yml)<br />
 1. Update the path to the vocabulary file under the `decoder_config` section to the file downloaded in the pretrained model step above.<br /><br />
 `vocabulary: ~/path-to-the-pretrained-subword-conformer/conformer.subwords`<br /><br />
 2. Update the path to the `corpus_files` in the `decoder_config` to the dataset file for the dataset mentioned in the [download the dataset section](#3.
 Download the dataset).
 Note that the dataset file is expected to be jsonlines.
 Here is an example line that represents the expected format<br /><br />